jaycloud336/Game-cd/continous-deployment-workflow.md

 *• For `:v1.0.0` → `containerPort: 3000` and `targetPort: 3000`*
 *• For `:cicd` → `containerPort: 80` and `targetPort: 80`*

-*Note: ArgoCD will automatically detect your Git repository and redeploy your application within 1-3 minutes.
+*Note: ArgoCD will automatically detect pushed Git repository changes and redeploy application within 1-3 minutes.
 Everything returns to the exact state defined in Git.*